intro

 Special Notes

-You cannot use TRUNCATE TABLE
+You cannot use TRUNCATE TABLE SQL queries on tables that:

-Also, keep in mind that TRUNCATE TABLE
+Also, keep in mind that TRUNCATE TABLE:

 How to Truncate Many Tables in SQL